Boricuation is the combination of two words . . .Boricua and Education.

 Puerto Rican Influence

-Puerto Ricans in New York have preserved their cultural heritage by being involved actively in the different political and social rights movements in the United States.
+Puerto Ricans have preserved their cultural heritage by being involved actively in the different political and social rights movements in the United States.
 They founded “Aspira“, a leader in the field of education, was established in New York City in 1961 and is now one of the largest national Latino nonprofit organizations in the United States.
 Other educational and social organizations founded by Puerto Ricans in New York and else where are the Young Lords, National Puerto Rican Coalition in Washington, D.C., the National Puerto Rican Forum, the Puerto Rican Family Institute, Boricua College, the Center for Puerto Rican Studies of the City University of New York at Hunter College, the Puerto Rican Legal Defense and Education Fund, the National Conference of Puerto Rican Women, and the New York League of Puerto Rican Women, Inc., among many others.